Azure/terraform-azurerm-avm-res-web-site/examples/interfaces/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the module using some of the interfaces.
+This deploys the module as a Windows Function App using some of the interfaces.

 ```hcl
 terraform {